superrmatt/funWithGraphs/README.md

 # Odd Cycle Detector

-Java program which builds an original graph, and detects if there exists an odd cycle.
+Java program which builds a graph, and detects if there exists an odd cycle.
 A graph does not contain a cycle of odd length if and only if it is bipartite.
 If a graph has an odd length cycle, then it cannot be bipartite.
 In bipartite graphs, there exist two sets of vertices, such that no vertex in a set is connected with any other vertex of the same set.